Listen to the More Recipes About Music & Food Spotify Playlist

 They also recorded a 4 1/2 minute (though depending on what edit you’re listening to, some clock in at 4:20.
 Get it?) instrumental on their second album named for the Herman Melville novel “Moby Dick.”
 An odd move, most rock bands with a lead vocalist like Robert Plant would not be laying down an instrumental, much less one with an extended drum solo, on their second album, but that’s kind of what makes me respect Zeppelin.
 It’s a “fuck it” attitude and (going a bit too far with the music nerd interpretation shit) a nod to the “white whale” of artistic integrity that led Zep (get it?) to put this on the album.

 And that White Whale Pursuit is precisely why this recipe gets the Zepplin “Moby Dick” nod.

 I have been on a “grilled black bean burger” recipe quest for close to a decade.
 There was one legendary night when I supposedly accomplished this feat but sadly, like much of that time in my life, it was lost to “impaired grilling” and zero recipe notes.
 Since that night (and honestly, I’m betting the burger REALLY sucked but we were – how shall I say it – culinarily lubricated), I have been on a mission to find a black bean burger I could throw on the Weber Grill.
-I was positive I did it once, so how hard could it be to do again.
+I was positive I did it once, so how hard could it be to do it again.

 Turns out – seven years hard.

-Literally EVERY SINGLE YEAR for the last seven, I have hit The Interwebs and recipe sites and food blogs and cookbooks and any fricking other resources to find my White Whale, my Moby Dick, a delicious grilled black bean burger.
+Literally every single year for the last seven, I have hit The Interwebs and recipe sites and food blogs and cookbooks and any fricking other resources to find my White Whale, my Moby Dick, a delicious grilled black bean burger.
 According to my notes, I was currently at Version 7.0 before this recipe.
-As much as I hate to admit it, an exploration of vegan cooking that finally yielded the key to The Temple Of The Grail.
+As much as I hate to admit it, an exploration of vegan cooking finally yielded the key to The Temple Of The Grail.
 Black beans, rice, walnuts, mushrooms, & a bit of panko coming together without any eggs or dairy was kind of a revelation.
 I was betting on another false hope.

 I was wrong.